Ibrutinib Before and After Stem Cell Transplant in Treating Patients With Relapsed or Refractory Diffuse Large B-cell Lymphoma

 After completion of treatment, patients are followed up periodically for 60 months from registration.

-Activated B-Cell-Like Diffuse Large B-Cell Lymphoma B-Cell Lymphoma, Unclassifiable, With Features Intermediate Between Diffuse Large B-Cell Lymphoma and Burkitt Lymphoma Diffuse Large B-Cell Lymphoma, Not Otherwise Specified Recurrent Diffuse Large B-Cell Lymphoma Refractory Diffuse Large B-Cell Lymphoma Cyclophosphamide Cytarabine Melphalan Carmustine Mechlorethamine Nitrogen Mustard Compounds Etoposide phosphate Etoposide Podophyllotoxin
+Diffuse Large B-Cell Lymphoma Activated B-Cell Type Diffuse Large B-Cell Lymphoma, Not Otherwise Specified High Grade B-Cell Lymphoma, Not Otherwise Specified Recurrent Diffuse Large B-Cell Lymphoma Refractory Diffuse Large B-Cell Lymphoma Lymphoma Lymphoma, B-Cell Lymphoma, Large B-Cell, Diffuse Cyclophosphamide Cytarabine Melphalan Carmustine Mechlorethamine Nitrogen Mustard Compounds Etoposide phosphate Etoposide Podophyllotoxin

 For people ages 18 years and up